ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuers trust Attesters to correctly and reliably perform attestation.
-However, certain types of attestation can vary in value over time, e.g., if the attestation procedure is compromised or maliciously automated.
+However, certain types of attestation can vary in value over time, e.g., if the attestation procedure is compromised.
 Broken attestation procedures are considered exceptional events and require configuration changes to address the underlying cause.
 For example, if attestation is compromised because of a zero-day exploit on compliant devices,